Home

 If the condition worsens, this fluid can collect in the lungs and cause difficulty breathing, even to the point of needing hospitalization and life support.

 Most causes of congestive heart failure are from either infections or from heart attacks, but often times there is no known cause and the problem is labeled 'idiopathic'- a medical term meaning that the cause is unknown.
 But idiopathic can also simply mean that doctors have simply not looked in the right place.
-And in many of these cases would likely be labeled Nutritional Causes of Congestive Heart Failure if the doctors were actually LOOKING for them, sadly they don't.
+And in many of these cases would likely be labeled Nutritional Causes of Congestive Heart Failure if doctors were actually LOOKING for them, sadly they don't.
 But when cases congestive heart failure and vitamin d deficiency HAVE been recognized, administration of Vitamin D and Calcium has induced a quick and many times complete recovery!

 “The low vitamin D status can explain